aymanetabbai/OOP-Project-countries_data-/README.md

 # OOP-Project-countries_data-
-Application coded by python , could manipulate and show statistics, classification about countries
+Application coded by python , could manipulate and show statistics, classification about countries this app is a platform for admin, consultant, and datascientist.

 """"""" To Launch the """" application"